 Each unit requires annual preventative maintenance to maintain operational condition.
 The annual maintenance period is September 15 through the end of February to coincide with the refill period after summer flow augmentation and before flood control operations.
 Annual maintenance is typically performed one unit at a time and requires the unit out of service for 2–6 weeks.
 In addition, one unit each year requires a 4–6 week outage for cavitation repair.

 After maintenance is complete, testing is required to validate the unit is functioning properly.
 The required testing sequence is defined below in Section 4 (Unit Startup Procedure).
 The duration of testing will be minimized to the extent possible, with no more than 5 minutes at SNL.
 During testing, the project will implement fish protection measures including use of the draft tube depression system.
-If testing is anticipated to require more than 5 minutes at SNL, or if the draft tube depression system is out of service, the operation will be monitored by a Fisheries Biologist and coordinated with FPOM (see Section 2.4).
+If testing is anticipated to require more than 5 minutes at SNL, or if the draft tube depression system is out of service, the operation will be monitored by trained staff and NPT or DFH staff will also be invited to assist with observation.
+Any testing > 5 mins in duration that is planned in advance will be coordinated with FPOM (see Section 2.4).
+Should testing with SNL extending > 5 mins not be planned but a specific problem is identified and require resolution, SNL >5 mins may occur to assist in resolution of a fix for the issue in order to limit the starts/stops affiliated with unit shutdown per the 5 min threshold.
+Should further monitoring disclose that starts/stops rather than SNL is the primary cause of adult fish mortality, the restriction on SNL will be reviewed.

 Cyclical maintenance (e.g., model validation and efficiency testing) typically involves starting and stopping a unit, which requires periods of SNL for up to 5 minutes.
 To the extent possible, cyclical maintenance testing will be performed when fish are less likely to be present in the tailrace (April, May, or September).
-If testing is performed outside of these months and is anticipated to require more than 5 minutes at SNL, the operation will be monitored by a Fisheries Biologist and coordinated with FPOM (see Section 2.4).
+If testing is performed outside of these months and is anticipated to require more than 5 minutes at SNL, the operation will be monitored by trained staff and coordinated with FPOM (see Section 2.4).

 FPOM Coordination